XiaoxiaoWang87/xgboost_mono_test/tutorial.md

 feature_monotones = [1]
 ```

-I then repeat the CV procedure, refit the model and evaluate it on the testset.
+We then repeat the CV procedure, refit the model and evaluate it on the testset.
 Below is the result:
 ```python
 Number of boosting rounds 59,       Training RMSE: 0.8189,        Testing RMSE: 0.8279
 ```